open-ish/utility/packages/dependabot-pr-manager/README.md

 dependabot-pr-manager has two main scripts: `merge-dependabot-pr` and `close-dependabot-prs`.

 - the `merge-dependabot-prs` groups all Dependabot PRs into a single PR.
-So, it do not merge it automatically, giving you the opportunity to review/update the changes before merging.
+So, it _do not_ merge it automatically, giving you the opportunity to review/update the changes before merging.
 - the `close-dependabot-prs` close all Dependabot prs

 See the [How to Use](#how-to-use) section for more information on how to use the `dependabot-pr-manager` library in your CI pipeline.

 ## How to Use

 You can use the `dependabot-pr-manager` library in your CI pipeline to automatically manage and merge Dependabot PRs.
-Below is an example of how to set up a GitHub Action to run the `dependabot-pr-manager` script on the second day of every month and allow manual triggering via a GitHub button.
+Below is an example of how to set up a GitHub Action to run the `dependabot-pr-manager` script on the first day of every month (at 09am UTC time) and allow manual triggering via a GitHub button.
 Additionally, it includes a job to close the Dependabot PRs when the created PR is commented with "[dependabot-pr-manager] close prs".

 file example: .github/workflows/dependabot-pr-manager.yml